FAQ - Medical Radiography

 Prerequisites must include the following courses from a regionally accredited college or university:

-- Freshmen English: One-year sequence in college
+- Freshmen English: Complete sequence in college

 - Oral Communication or Interpersonal Communication: One quarter/semester in college